FRM95/StackBuilders_CodingExercise/README.md

 ## Storage

-As said before, data is storaged using Flask-Cache 'FileSystemCache' system file.
-With a threshold of 100 items (capacity) and default timeout of 600 seconds.
+As said before, data is stored using Flask-Cache 'FileSystemCache' system file.
+With a threshold of 100 items (capacity) and a default timeout of 600 seconds.
-Cached files are saved in a folder called 'tmp', wich follows this path: 'app/src/tmp' in the app container.
+Cached files are saved in a folder called 'tmp', which follows this path: 'app/src/tmp' in the app container.

 ## Thanks to the HR/Technical team
-Thank you so much for giving to me this challenge.
+Thank you so much for giving me this challenge.
 It was a pleasure to create this solution for such a creative coding exercise. :blush: